-Other 106 37 185 27 48 Sub-total Oversight & Governance Costs 320 200 289 110 185 Total Fund Management Expenses 6,016 6,510 6,571 5,757 6,096
+Total Fund Management Expenses 6,016 6,510 6,571 7,822 6,096

 Investment management expenses are based on a percentage of the market value of their portfolio and therefore increase as the Fund's value increases.
 The Fund invests in pooled investment vehicles, for which the majority do not separately invoice their fees; rather the fees are taken directly from the asset value of the fund.
-From 2022/23 onwards, the investment management fees only include charges that the fund has actually incurred and not notional costs that are not borne by the Fund.
+The investment management fees in 2023/24 only include charges that the Fund has actually incurred and not notional costs that are not borne by the Fund.

 Overall, in 2023/24 the cost of managing the Fund represents approximately 0.7% (2022/23: 0.7%) of the value of the Fund.
-The absolute cost of managing the fund increased during the year by £340k.
-This increase is mainly due to higher transaction costs caused by some restructuring of investments and increased administration costs due to net staff increases
+The absolute cost of managing the fund decreased during the year by £1,726k.
+This decrease is mainly due to the exclusion of transaction costs that were not incurred directly by the Fund.